Room 40: Capture of the SKM codebook

 The SKM by itself was incomplete as a means of decoding messages, since they were normally enciphered as well as coded and those that could be understood were mostly weather reports.
 Fleet paymaster C. J. E. Rotter, a German expert from the naval intelligence division, was tasked with using the SKM codebook to interpret intercepted messages, most of which decoded as nonsense since initially it was not appreciated that they were also enciphered.
 An entry into solving the problem was found from a series of messages transmitted from the German Norddeich transmitter, which were all numbered sequentially and then re-enciphered.
 The cipher was broken, in fact broken twice as it was changed a few days after it was first solved, and a general procedure for interpreting the messages determined.
 Enciphering was by a simple table, substituting one letter with another throughout all the messages.
-Rotter started work in mid October but was kept apart from the other code breakers until November, after he had broken the cipher.
+Rotter started work in mid October but was kept apart from the other codebreakers until November, after he had broken the cipher.

-The intercepted messages were found to be intelligence reports on the whereabouts of allied ships.
+The intercepted messages were found to be intelligence reports on the whereabouts of Allied ships.
 This was interesting but not vital.
-Russel Clarke now observed that similar coded messages were being transmitted on short-wave, but were not being intercepted because of shortages of receiving equipment, in particular the aerial.
+Russel Clarke now observed that similar coded messages were being transmitted on short-wave, but were not being intercepted because of shortages of receiving equipment, in particular aerials.
 Hunstanton was directed to stop listening to the military signals it had been intercepting and instead monitor short-wave for a test period of one weekend.
 The result was information about the movements of the High Seas Fleet and valuable naval intelligence.
 Hunstanton was permanently switched to the naval signals and as a result stopped receiving messages valuable to the military.
 Navy men who had been helping the military were withdrawn to work on the naval messages, without explanation, because the new code was kept entirely secret.
 The result was a bad feeling between the naval and military interception services and a cessation of cooperation between them, which continued into 1917.

 The SKM (sometimes abbreviated SB in German documents) was the code normally used during important actions by the German fleet.
 It was derived from the ordinary fleet signal books used by both British and German navies, which had thousands of predetermined instructions which could be represented by simple combinations of signal flags or lamp flashes for transmission between ships.
 The SKM had 34,300 instructions, each represented by a different group of three letters.
 A number of these reflected old-fashioned naval operations, and did not mention modern inventions such as aircraft.
 The signals used four symbols not present in ordinary Morse code (given the names alpha, beta, gamma and rho), which caused some confusion until all those involved in interception learnt to recognise them and use a standardised way to write them.
 Ships were identified by a three-letter group beginning with a beta symbol.
 Messages not covered by the predetermined list could be spelled out using a substitution table for individual letters.